Henry Thomas: Early life

 Thomas was born in San Antonio, Texas.
-He attended East Central High School and Blinn College.
+He attended East Central High School before entering Blinn College; he left without a degree.

-During a 2018 interview with Lorraine Kelly, he commented on his strong connections to Wales, confirming that "Both my mother and father's family come from Wales - north and south".
-In the same interview, he also stated that he was a fan of Swansea City A.F.C..

 Career

 Acting

+Thomas's first role was in the Sissy Spacek drama Raggedy Man in 1981 at the age of eight.
+That film's director Jack Fisk suggested Thomas for the lead role in E.T. the Extra-Terrestrial.
+Hundreds of boys auditioned, but Thomas' audition in front of director Steven Spielberg was so convincing that as he finished, Spielberg said "OK kid, you got the job."
+Casting director Marci Liroff said, "In about 3 seconds flat he had us all crying behind the camera ...it was one of the most amazing and moving audition experiences I had really ever been through."

+The film made Thomas and his co-star Drew Barrymore instant stars.
+Made for a budget of $10.5 million, E.T. made $797.3 million at the box office, becoming at the time the highest grossing film ever.
+However, Thomas revealed in 2012 that he made minimum wage at the time, under $10,000.
+He also said the film made it nearly impossible for him to live normally for some time, stating, "I was a shy kid, and being approached by adults all the time just freaked me out."
+He returned to San Antonio to focus on school, but appeared in 1984's Cloak & Dagger and 1989's Valmont.

-Thomas struggled with the popularity he gained in the months following the 1982 release of E.T. the Extra-Terrestrial.
+Thomas struggled with the popularity he gained in the months following the 1982 release of E.T.
 In November 2019, Thomas reprised his role as Elliott for an Xfinity & Sky UK commercial, in which E.T. returns to visit a now-adult Elliott and his family for the holidays.

 Since 2016, Thomas has worked frequently with filmmaker Mike Flanagan, appearing in his films Ouija: Origin of Evil, Gerald's Game and Doctor Sleep, as well as in the Netflix horror series The Haunting of Hill House, which Flanagan created and directed.
 Thomas also has a role in Flanagan's follow up to The Haunting of Hill House, The Haunting of Bly Manor, and Flanagan's mini-series Midnight Mass.

 Thomas worked in Stargirl portraying Doctor Mid-Nite and voicing his A.I. counterpart "Chuck" until the latter role was recast with Alex Collins in season two.